hashbangcode/drupal-storybook-talk/src/slides.md

   - Start building your SDC
   * Create a story for the component
   * Build (or run) Storybook
-  * Develop the story inside Storybook
+  * Develop the SDC inside Storybook
   * Once the SDC is complete, add it to your Drupal template.

 ---